 Thanks to their globetrotting parents, who refused to give up their love for traveling, the two children, now aged 9 and 3, have already traveled to 32 and 16 countries respectively, gaining invaluable real-life education.

 “We have been traveling the world with the children since they were born, and very often our friends were asking, are you crazy, going there with the children?
 All this travel, how do you manage?”, says Maria, a Greek language teacher in Athens.

 So two years ago the Greek family decided to start documenting the journeys on video, shot with their mobile phones.
-Last spring’s lockdown allowed them the time to organize their material, set up the channel and start to upload content.
+Last spring’s lockdown allowed them the time to organize their material, set up the channel and start to upload content on YouTube.

 Their clips are in the Greek language but have English subtitles added for their global audience.
 Episodes from the trips to Borneo and Tunisia are already online, with Mexico, Beliz and Guatemala soon to follow.

 Among the most alluring experiences to be featured are the moments when Alexandros was swimming next to a whale shark in the ocean, and Marianna was feeding lettuce to 600 kg (1,323 pound) sea cows.

 “These kind of experiences create feelings of awe and of huge respect for nature, just realizing how tiny we are and how important it is after all to take care of the beauty there is on the planet,” Maria explains.